2010 Australian federal election: House of Representatives

-A year after the election, The Age summarised the collective positions of the crossbenchers as one of "no regrets".
+A year after the election, The Age summarised the collective positions of the crossbenchers as one of "no regrets"; the exception was Katter, who said that the Coalition had not acted on its commitment to ethanol fuel legislation.
+Windsor, Oakeshott, and Wilkie became well known because of their importance to the minority government, and had unusual access to the Prime Minister.
+Crook was less prominent because he did not support the minority government, but both government and opposition sought his backing for issues for which he was a swing vote, such as the Malaysian solution.
 On 24 November 2011, the Coalition's Peter Slipper replaced Labor's Harry Jenkins as Speaker of the Australian House of Representatives, increasing Labor's parliamentary majority from 75–74 to 76–73.
 On 21 January 2012 Andrew Wilkie withdrew his support for Labor, changing the majority to 75–73.